Elizabeth Seymour, Duchess of Somerset: Public image

 Elizabeth's influence on the Queen, together with her colourful past, made her many enemies.
 Like her third husband, she seems to have been proud, although Lord Dartmouth called her "the best bred as well as the best born person in England".
 She showed great skill in dealing with the Queen, her secret, it was said, being never to press the Queen to do anything for her, in contrast to Abigail Masham who constantly asked for favours.
 She was known as a shrewd observer of Court life and a notorious gossip; even the Queen, who was fond of her, called her "one of the most observing, prying ladies in England".

 Death

-Elizabeth Seymour, Duchess of Somerset and Mistresses of the Robes to Anne, Queen of Great Britain died of breast cancer on 23/24 November 1722, aged 55.
+Elizabeth Seymour, Duchess of Somerset and Mistress of the Robes to Anne, Queen of Great Britain died of breast cancer on 23/24 November 1722, aged 55.

 Estates and residences

 Lady Elizabeth Percy brought immense estates to her husbands and in addition her residences: Alnwick Castle, Petworth House, Syon House and Northumberland House in London.